mdarora/BookStore_project/README.txt

 	-Added the onclick event in js file to call the api delete endpoint 0150
-	-created Delete function to make an api call using ajax and showing alerts withswal and toastr
+	-created Delete function to make an api call using ajax and showing alerts withswal and toastr 0154
+	-delete button isn't responding, something is wrong 0200
+	-okay its working just after restarting the build and iiS